 Women are at a higher risk for developing Alzheimer's

 Medical professionals have long suspected that Alzheimer's and dementia occur more often and progress more rapidly in women than in men.
-Recently, several studies have confirmed these beliefs and attribute these findings to the fact that women possess more of the harmful compound Amyloid.
-Amyloid is currently believed to be one of the primary compounds responsible for causing Alzheimer's disease.
+Recently, several studies have confirmed these beliefs and attribute these findings to the fact that women possess more of the harmful compound Amyloid - one of two molecules believed to be responsible for causing Alzheimer's disease.